zeal18/transform/docs/source/transformers/customizing-transformers.rst

 Providing missing values
 ------------------------

-In this scenario, we can use Chimney's syntax to provide a missing value.
+In this scenario, we can use the Transform's syntax to provide a missing value.
 Notice that ``transformInto[T]`` is a shortcut for ``into[T].transform``, where the latter form allow us to provide additional transformation rules.